 • 1.
 To collaborate with the State Rapid Response Program

-• With the appropriate information, files Trade Act petitions on the behalf of affected workers.
+• With the appropriate information, files Trade Act petitions on the behalf of affected workers; and

 • 2.
 To collaborate with the State Trade Program

-• Refers affected-workers to the appropriate region and local case manager(s).
+• Refers affected workers to the appropriate local area TAA Coordinator.

 • 3.
 To collaborate with the Local TAA Coordinators